2015 University of Louisville basketball sex scandal: Andre McGee

 McGee graduated from Canyon Springs High School in Moreno Valley, California, in 2005.
 That fall, he enrolled at Louisville, where he played for the Cardinals for four seasons.
 He helped the 2007–08 Cardinals reach the Elite Eight in the 2008 NCAA tournament.
 As the starting point guard during his senior year, he led the 2008–09 Cardinals to the Big East regular season and Big East tournament championships.
 The team earned the No. 1 overall seed in the 2009 NCAA tournament and again advanced to the Elite Eight.
 He played in 127 career games, including 57 starts, while averaging 5.2 points per game for the Cardinals.

 After his playing career at Louisville, McGee played briefly in the Basketball Bundesliga in Germany.
 He then served as a program assistant and Director of Basketball Operations under head coach Rick Pitino from 2010 to 2014.
 It was during this time that McGee committed NCAA violations by acquiring and paying for striptease dances and sexual acts for prospective players and players on his current roster.
 The violations occurred from December 2010 until June 2014.

 Findings

-The NCAA found Louisville head coach Pitino guilty of a Level I charge.
+The NCAA found Pitino guilty of a Level I charge.
 NCAA bylaws 11.1.2.1 and 11.1.1.1 require the head coach to monitor all recruiting activities to ensure that they are complied with.
 Pitino failed to monitor that his director of basketball operations, McGee, complied with NCAA rules when Pitino gave McGee recruiting responsibilities.